DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/nodes/childrenExpr.md

 The current node's data object.

 ---
-This option is in effect for nodes of the `"verticalContainer"` or `"horizontalContainer"` type.
+This option is in effect for `"verticalContainer"` or `"horizontalContainer"` nodes.

-As an alternative, use the [containerKeyExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#containerKeyExpr) option to provide a container's content.
+You can also use the [containerKeyExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#containerKeyExpr) option to provide a container's content.

     <!-- tab: index.js -->